sigasi/sigasi_insights/content/tech/veresta-sonarqube.md

   # Note that the job succeeds if code validation itself runs
   # successfully, even if the validation reports errors.
   variables:
-    # Variables SONAR_HOST_URL and SONAR_TOKEN must be set in Gitlab CI
+    # Variables SONAR_HOST_URL and SONAR_TOKEN must be set in GitLab CI
     # After project creation in SonarQube, configure the project key in MY_SONAR_PROJECT_KEY
     SONAR_SCANNER_OPTS: "-server"
     MY_SONAR_PROJECT_KEY: "veresta-ci-project"